dynobase-icon

 How to Access DynamoDB From EC2

-Accessing DynamoDB from EC2 instance can be achieved in two ways:
+Accessing DynamoDB from an EC2 instance can be achieved in two ways:

 • Using Access and Secret keys.
-AWS SDK or CLI will use a pair of strings stored in ~/.aws directory or using environment variables.
-This method is not recommended as it is a security risk
+The AWS SDK or CLI will use a pair of strings stored in the ~/.aws directory or using environment variables.
+This method is not recommended as it poses a security risk.

-• Using IAM role.
-This is the preferred way where your instance gets an IAM role assigned and uses it to do actions against AWS resources.
-More on that here
+• Using an IAM role.
+This is the preferred way where your instance gets an IAM role assigned and uses it to perform actions against AWS resources.
+More on that here.

 AWS IAM & DynamoDB Read-Only Policy

-If you want to give your teammates a read-only access to the databases, you can use following IAM Policy:
+If you want to give your teammates read-only access to the databases, you can use the following IAM Policy:

-It will allow them to list all of the tables in the AWS account but read the data only from <table-name> table.
+This policy will allow them to list all of the tables in the AWS account but read the data only from the <table-name> table.

-Fine-Grained Access Control for DynamoDB allows you to restrict access to some rows and columns in the table using IAM policies.
+Fine-Grained Access Control for DynamoDB allows you to restrict access to specific rows and columns in the table using IAM policies.
 It can be useful for:

-• A multiplayer game table which stores High-scores in the table.
-You want to display users scores and their nicknames but probably not want to expose their emails.
-In case like this one, "Vertical" IAM Condition let you selectively hide specific attributes of all of the DynamoDB items in a particular table by matching on attribute names.
+• A multiplayer game table that stores high scores.
+You want to display users' scores and their nicknames but probably do not want to expose their emails.
+In a case like this, a "Vertical" IAM Condition lets you selectively hide specific attributes of all the DynamoDB items in a particular table by matching on attribute names.

-• Metadata store.
-You probably won't like to expose all the records to every user, only the he's the owner of.
-In case like this one, "Horizontal" IAM Condition let you selectively show only specific records.
+• A metadata store.
+You probably won't want to expose all the records to every user, only the ones they own.
+In a case like this, a "Horizontal" IAM Condition lets you selectively show only specific records.

 Dynobase can be used with DynamoDB in two modes - read-only or read-write.

-To use Dynobase in read-only mode, make sure to give your role/policy following permissions:
+To use Dynobase in read-only mode, make sure to give your role/policy the following permissions:

-If you want to be able to make data modifications through Dynobase, include also following IAM actions:
+If you want to be able to make data modifications through Dynobase, include the following IAM actions as well:

 Try 7-day free trial.
 No credit card needed.